Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties

-Suppose we want to synthesize \insrt so that it satisfies the property that the inserted element is a member of the resulting list, i.e., $\FA{\ttt x,\ttt{xs}}{\sx{\ttt{member} \ttt x \sx{\insrt \ttt x \ttt{xs}}}}$ The following admissible program violates this property (annotated with subscripts indicating hole expressions as before):
+Suppose we want to synthesize \insrt so that it satisfies the property that the inserted element is a member of the resulting list, i.e., $\FA{\ttt x,\ttt{xs}}{\sx{\ttt{member} \ttt x \sx{\insrt \ttt x \ttt{xs}}}}$.
+The following admissible program violates this property (annotated with subscripts indicating hole expressions as before):

 In particular, the violation is witnessed by the counterexample $\sx{\ttt x \ttt 0}, \sx{\ttt{xs} \nil}$.
 Evaluating \ttt{(insert 0 nil)} gives \ttt{nil}, and \sx{\ttt{member} 0 nil} evaluates to false.
 We generalize this counterexample to obtain the constraint $h_1 \neq \sx{\nilp \ttt{xs}} \lor h_2 \neq \nil$.
 Intuitively, this constraint follows from the fact that when we evaluated \sx{\insrt \ttt 0 \nil}, we only had to evaluate the expressions in the $h_1$ and $h_2$ positions.
 All completions that fill $h_1$ with $\sx{\nilp \ttt{xs}}$ and $h_2$ with $\nil$ will exhibit the same property violation.
-In general, we identify a set of relevant holes by running the candidate program on the counterexample, tracing the execution, and identifying which holes were reached during this execution.
-We then look at how those holes were filled in the candidate and require that at least one of those holes be filled differently going forward.
-We note that the property may contain multiple calls to the function being synthesized, possibly on different arguments.
-In this case, we have to evaluate all calls to the function and take the union of all holes reached during these executions.
-For instance, if the violated property says $\FA{\ttt x,\ttt y,\ttt z}{\sx{\ttt f \ttt x \ttt y} < \sx{\ttt f \ttt y \ttt z}}$, then we have to evaluate both $\sx{\ttt f \ttt x \ttt y}$ and $\sx{\ttt f \ttt y \ttt z}$ using the values assigned to \ttt x, \ttt y, and \ttt z by the counterexample.